Craig90Dev/fazz-tracks/README.md

 <img src="assets/images/readme-images/lighthouse/booking-light-desktop.PNG" alt="Screenshot of Booking Page Lighthouse Results for desktop">
 </details>

-The content sections of the Index and Services page seem to affect the performance in mobile view as they are large areas of movement when scrolling.
+The content sections of the Index and Services page seem to affect the performance in mobile view as they are large areas of content when scrolling.
 Also, the images on the Gallery page affect the performance in both mobile and desktop view due to the fact there are multiple images trying to load at once.
-Images have been compressed but this may need revisiting at a later date.
+During testing on mobile devices the Gallery page loads almost instantaneously so I don't think it's too much of an issue.
+Regardless, all images on all pages have been compressed as much as possible without losing too much quality and the largest image file is 300kbs on the Gallery page.
+Something to consider at a later date would be to maybe use different images on the mobile version of the Gallery page in order to get a better accessibility score from Lighthouse.

 ******